IlkomUNJ/convex-hull-assignment-SKYTEXCoder/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/T_SwjO2j)
 # Identity
-Name : Dandy Arya Akbar
+Name : Dandy Arya Akbar.
-NIM: 1313623028
+NIM: 1313623028.
-Class: Bachelor's Of Computer Science 2023 A
+Class: Bachelor's Of Computer Science 2023 A.

 # AI Usage
 > Explain how you use the AI to solve the assignment.
 Put all ***your used queries*** in this section & what kind of AI are you using.
 Declare not using AI if you didn't do this.